 “The factors that have apparently influenced the decline in activity include the increase in mortgage interest rates, against the background of the regulatory measures instituted by the Banking Supervision Department, and the taxation measures adopted to rein in investors – the increase in purchase tax and the taxation of third apartments,” said the Bank of Israel (BOI) report.

-Israel has experienced dramatic house prices rises in the past eight years (with the exception of 2011), despite domestic political uncertainty, security threats, and the global financial meltdown.
-In fact, house prices have risen by 102% (69% inflation-adjusted) from 2006 to 2015.
+Israel has experienced dramatic house prices rises in the past nine years (with the exception of 2011), despite domestic political uncertainty, security threats, and the global financial meltdown.
+In fact, house prices have risen by 112% (77% in real terms) from 2006 to 2016.

-The main reason for the continued rise in house prices is the supply shortage, due to low construction volumes.
+The main reason for the surge in house prices has been the supply shortage, due to low construction volumes.
 Other factors contributing to the house price boom have included the central bank’s expansionary monetary policies, and the lack of alternative investment options.